 Delaware Overtime Calculator and Time Tracking Rules

-Overtime in Delaware is time and a half after 40 hours in a week. $15.
-Use the free calculator below, check the state's wage and hour rules, and see how Clox tracks the hours behind them.
+Overtime in Delaware is time and a half after 40 hours in a week.
+The Delaware minimum wage is $15.00 an hour.
+Use the free calculator below, check the state's wage and hour rules, and see how Clox tracks your crew's hours.

 If you run an hourly crew in Delaware, two questions come up every payroll: how much do you owe once someone crosses into overtime, and are you following the state's rules.
-Delaware uses the federal 40-hour rule, so any hour past 40 in a workweek is paid at 1.5 times the regular rate. $15.
-This page gives you a free Delaware overtime calculator, a plain summary of the state's wage and hour rules, and a look at how Clox tracks the hours behind those numbers.
+Delaware uses the federal 40-hour rule, so any hour past 40 in a workweek is paid at 1.5 times the regular rate.
+The Delaware minimum wage is $15.00 an hour.
+This page gives you a free Delaware overtime calculator, a plain summary of the state's wage and hour rules, and a look at how Clox tracks your crew's hours.

 Free Delaware overtime calculator